Statement of Purpose

 A resolution affirming the Brookfield Public Library's united stance against racism.

 StaffKimberly Coughran, Library Director Christy Eyre, Assistant Director & Marketing Manager Martha Sullivan, Adult and Teen Services Manager Christal Beyer, Head of Youth Services Jim Berg, Head of Circulation Yesennia Ruiz, Head of Technical Services

 History of the Library

-The Brookfield Free Public Library was founded in 1913 as a result of the efforts of the Brookfield Women's Club.
-The residents of the village approved a referendum in that year for the operation of the library with funding for the original building provided through a grant from Mr. Andrew Carnegie.
-In 1986 the original building was razed, and the current structure was built.
-The interior of the library, including the basement, was completely remodeled in 1999, and refurbished in 2010.
-The current building offers 13,500 square feet of space.
+The Brookfield Public Library celebrated its centennial birthday in 1914 and was founded as a result of the efforts of the Brookfield Woman's Club.
+The residents of the Village approved a referendum in that year for the operation of the Library with funding for the original building provided through a grant from Mr. Andrew Carnegie.
+In 1986, the original building was razed, and the current structure was built.
+The interior of the Library, including the basement, was completely remodeled in 1999, and refurbished in 2010 to offer 13,500 square feet of space.